K-arch27/arch-pine64-build-btrfs/README.md

 # arch-pine64-build-btrfs
 Rootfs builder for Arch Linux ARM on PinePhone (Pro)/PineTab

-generate Image on a Btrfs Root with a snapper compatible layout for rollback
+generate Image on a Btrfs Root with snapper for Snapshot/rollback

 Default User/Pass : alarm/123456